top of page

 Rex and Eddie are back in Rebels Without A Claus, an exclusive FREE short story for my Reader’s Group subscribers.

 Set between the first and second book in the series, the story sees Rex & Eddie try to catch a thief dressed as Santa.
 Although the story is set at Christmas time, it can be enjoyed any time of the year.
-I always relish writing Rex and Eddie chase scenes, and having them chase a man in a Santa suit was very fun to write.
+I always relish writing Rex and Eddie chase scenes, and having them chase one particular Santa amongst a sea of others was very fun to write.

 Check out the description below, and sign up to the Reader’s Group at www.sean-cameron.com/freebook